-Should any of these limitations impact on your module choices, the International and Student Development Coordinator will contact you via email after the module deadline, and will also be available for Subject Advice appointments during the welcome week/s before teaching begins.
-In the event that changes or restrictions affect a module you have marked as compulsory, we will work with your home institution to source alternative modules prior to your arrival.
+Should any of these limitations impact on your module choices, you will be contacted via email after the module deadline.
+In the event that changes or restrictions affect a module you have marked as compulsory, we will work with your home institution to source alternative modules prior to your arrival

 All Aston Business School Undergraduate students are permitted to change their optional modules during the first week of term.
 You are expected to make an informed choice before you come to Aston through the Initial Module Selection Form, and to contact the Coordinator if you wish to make changes.
 You will not be allowed to change your module choices after the first week of term.
 You will be required to sign a final Learning Agreement at this time.

 If a module is assessed by examination, the examination will be held at the end of each teaching period - January, for teaching period one and May/June for teaching period two.
 Students must remain at Aston for the examinations.

 Teaching Period one results will be released in March.

 Teaching Period two and Full Year results will be released in July.
 Transcripts will be sent directly in the post to home institutions for collection by students, after marks have been confirmed by the relevant exam board.